david-c-street/tech-writing-samples/index.md

 Get the engineers working on it!

 We'd need to do a deeper competitive analysis before actually starting such an app.
-But this narrows the choice, which is the best we can ask from a dataset with few details.
+But this narrows the field for further research, which is the best we can expect from a dataset with so few details.

-This is a good start though.
+This is a good start, though.
 We could report our findings and then think about what we could improve for a future version of the analysis.

 ### What's next?

 What are some ways we could improve this analysis?
 The first things that come to my mind are:

-1. **Investigate the distinctions between categories.** Who decides what goes in what category?
+- **Investigate the distinctions between categories.** Who decides what goes in what category?
 Google and Apple?
 The app makers?
 What are the common features of apps in each category?
 Looking at data with little to no context is usually a bad idea.
 I know I felt like the categories were unclear for me.
 More context might give us ideas for how to make a recommendation.
-2. **Come up with a a better recommendation metric.** This might be an ideal place for machine learning algorithms.
+- **Come up with a a better recommendation metric.** This might be an ideal place for machine learning algorithms.
 These algorithms take in factors and return a kind of "line of best fit."
 That "line" would tell you what factors contribute more or less to a desired outcome.
 For example, we could see what combination of factors in the dataset most often led to a high number of reviews.
-3. **Add more details about each app.** The app descriptions would be a rich source of information, if we could figure out how to parse through all that text.
-As a simple start, we could see what words (besides common words like "the") are repeated most for each app and for each category.
-This could quickly give us an idea of the main features, proposed benefits and selling points.
+- **Add more details about each app.** The app descriptions would be a rich source of information.
+As a simple starting point, we could see what words (besides common words like "the") are repeated most for each app and category.
+This could give us an idea of the main features, proposed benefits and selling points for each app and category.

+We'd have to check in and see what the expectations for the analysis are.
+Often, those expectations will be clearly spelled out from the start, but sometimes they aren't.
+As we've done here, we may just have to start with the basics, see what we find and ask for feedback as we gradually improve the quality of our analysis.

 *Note: I got the idea for this article from the [Dataquest](https://www.dataquest.io/) course materials.
 A version of this was the subject of one of their guided projects.
 I changed a few details and adapted my version of the project to form the basis of this article.*